 Goodwill is measured at cost less accumulated impairment losses, if any.
-The carrying value of goodwill is reviewed for impairment annually.
+The carrying value of goodwill is reviewed for impairment annually or more frequently if events or changes in circumstances indicate that the carrying amount may be impaired.
 The impairment value of goodwill is recognised immediately in profit or loss.
 An impairment loss recognised for goodwill is not reversed in a subsequent period.